ManishGotame/manishgotame.com.np/README.md

 # Personal Site

 This is my personal site.
-It's built with Next.js and Tailwind CSS.
+It's built with Next.js App Router + Tailwind CSS + PostHog for Analytics.

 ## Development